topgabbie/project_12/readme.md

 3. To confirm if our artifact has been copy to the new directory, CD into the ansible-config-artifact and confirm same.
     ![bild](images/roles buid.png)
     ![builds](images/roles%20buid.png)
-4. ssh into the Jenkin-Ansible server,cd into `ansubible-config-artifacts` directory and run the ansible playbook below.
+4. SSH into the Jenkin-Ansible server,cd into `ansubible-config-artifacts` directory and run the ansible playbook below.

         ansible-playbook -i inventory/uat.yml playbooks/site.yml